White-bellied emerald

 The white-bellied emerald (Chlorestes candida) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
-It is found in Belize, Guatemala, Honduras, Mexico, and Nicaragua.
+It is found in Belize, Guatemala, Honduras, Panama, Mexico, and Nicaragua.

 Taxonomy and systematics

 The white-bellied emerald was originally placed in genus Amazilia.
 A molecular phylogenetic study published in 2014 found that Amazilia was polyphyletic.
 In 2020 the North American Classification Committee of the American Ornithological Society (AOS) and the International Ornithological Committee (IOC) moved it and four other hummingbirds into genus Chlorestes.
 In 2021 the Clements taxonomy followed suit.
 However, the 2020 Version 5 of BirdLife International's Handbook of the Birds of the World retains it in Amazilia.

 The white-bellied emerald has three recognized subspecies, the nominate C. c. candida, C. c. genini, and C. c. pacifica.

 Description

 The nominate subspecies of white-bellied emerald is 8 to 11 cm long and weighs 2.9 to 4.3 g.
 Adults' upperparts are metallic bronze to bronzy green, with the back usually greener than the crown and neck.
 The underparts are white with metallic bronzy green from the cheeks to the flanks.
 The tail is metallic bronze; all but the central pair of feathers have a broad purplish bronze or blackish band near the end, and the outermost two pairs also have dull brownish gray tips.
 Immatures are similar to adults but the feathers of the crown, rump, and uppertail coverts have brownish tips.

 C. c. genini differs from the nominate only in having a longer and broader bill.
 The bill of C. c. pacifica is also heavier and stouter than that of the nominate, and the green of its back extends further onto the sides and flanks.